Oh Santa!: Reception

 Becky Bain of Idolator commented on the simple structure and themes of the video, writing "There’s not much to this simple vid, but it does feature Carey doing her usual hand-waving theatrics while hitting some absolutely killer high notes."
 Bain also observed that the vast majority of the shots of Carey are either long shots, showing the singer from a distance, or close-up shots, showing Carey from the shoulders and above so that the viewer was not able to easily recognize that she was pregnant.
 Nicole James of MTV Buzzworthy also praised the content of the video, writing "Of course, it wouldn't be a Mariah Carey video without some glitz and glam so the stage and backdrop are covered in (what else?) glitter.
 Mariah puts on a great show and sings her heart out with that famous eight-octave range ... scrooges need not apply, 'Oh Santa!' is fun and festive and has you longing for a sip of eggnog."

 Remixes

-When the song was first released as a single in 2010, six dance remixes were commissioned and were later released as a digital EP.
+When the song was first released as a single in 2010, six dance remixes were commissioned and were later released as a digital EP on December 7, 2010.
 A mashup of the song with 1994's "All I Want for Christmas Is You" produced by Jump Smokers titled "Oh Santa!
 All I Want for Christmas Is You (Holiday Mashup)" was also released on December 13, 2010.